UPDATED! This post has been updated for 2018 to help you get the most out of Twitter Ads!

 The targeting parameters with Twitter Ads aren’t going to present anything you haven’t seen before.

-The rest are pretty run of the mill so I’m not going to waste time with a redundant explanation of what location is or how to target followers of larger related accounts.
+The rest are pretty run of the mill so I’m not going to waste time with a redundant explanation of what basic targeting is.

 Instead I want to quickly touch on how to get your campaign off to the best start.
 Not by targeting those you think might be interested in whatever it is you’re offering, but by using the data of those who have already converted.